jinzhu/zeal-at-point/README.md

 (global-set-key "\C-cd" 'zeal-at-point)
 ```

-Run `zeal-at-point` to search the word at point, then Zeal is launched and search the word.
+Run `zeal-at-point` to search the word at point (or string in region), then Zeal is launched and search the word.
 Use prefix argument `C-u` to edit the search string first.

 Zeal queries can be narrowed down with a docset prefix.
 You can customize the relations between docsets and major modes.